Link to Facebook

 Trading for your Rent

-Even with lease-to-buy agreements, payments must be declared as rental income.
-If your tenant has the opportunity to buy the property under the rental agreement, the payments you receive are considered revenue.
+You must declare payments from lease-to-buy agreements as rental income.
+If a tenant can buy the property under the rental agreement, you consider those payments as revenue.
 Any partial interest in a rental property requires you to disclose your share of the rental revenue for your portion of a rental property.

 What Are Rental Expense Deductions?